-Proponents of tougher interventions by competition enforcers into digital markets often cite data network effects as a source of competitive advantage and barrier to entry (though terms like "economies of scale and scope" may offer more precision).
-The crux of the argument is that "the collection and use of data creates a feedback loop of more data, which ultimately insulates incumbent platforms from entrants who, but for their data disadvantage, might offer a better product."
-This self-reinforcing cycle purportedly leads to market domination by a single firm.
-Thus, for Google, for example, it is argued that its "ever-expanding control of user personal data, and that data's critical value to online advertisers, creates an insurmountable barrier to entry for new competition."
-18
+Proponents of tougher interventions by competition enforcers into digital markets often cite data-network effects as a source of competitive advantage and barrier to entry (though terms like "economies of scale and scope" may offer more precision).18 The crux of the argument is that "the collection and use of data creates a feedback loop of more data, which ultimately insulates incumbent platforms from entrants who, but for their data disadvantage, might offer a better product."19 This self-reinforcing cycle purportedly leads to market domination by a single firm.
+Thus, it is argued, for example, that Google's "ever-expanding control of user personal data, and that data's critical value to online advertisers, creates an insurmountable barrier to entry for new competition."20

-Right off the bat, it is important to note the conceptual problem of these claims.
-Because data is used to improve the quality of products and/or to subsidize their use, the idea of data as an entry barrier suggests that any product improvement or price reduction made by an incumbent could be a problematic entry barrier to any new entrant.
+Right off the bat, it is important to note the conceptual problem these claims face.
+Because data can be used to improve the quality of products and/or to subsidize their use, the idea of data as an entry barrier suggests that any product improvement or price reduction made by an incumbent could be a problematic entry barrier to any new entrant.
 This is tantamount to an argument that competition itself is a cognizable barrier to entry.
-Of course, it would be a curious approach to antitrust if this were treated as a problem, as it would imply that firms should under-compete - should forego consumer-welfare enhancements-in order to bring about a greater number of firms in a given market simply for its own sake.19
+Of course, it would be a curious approach to antitrust if competition were treated as a problem, as it would imply that firms should under-compete-i.e.,